tikv/website/content/docs/5.1/deploy/configure/security.md

 cert-allowed-cn = ["tikv-server", "pd-server"]
 ```

-Besides, the **connection URL should be changed to `https://`** from a plain `ip:port`.
+Besides, the **connection URL should be changed to `https://`** instead of a plain `ip:port`.

-For the information about all PD's TLS configuration parameters, see [PD's security-related parameters](../pd-configuration-file/#security).
+For the information about all TLS configuration parameters of PD, see [PD security-related parameters](../pd-configuration-file/#security).

 ## Step 3.
 Configure the TiKV client

 You need to set TLS options for the TiKV client to connect to TiKV.
-Taking [Rust Client](https://github.com/tikv/client-rust) as an example, the TLS options are set as follow:
+Taking [Rust Client](https://github.com/tikv/client-rust) as an example, the TLS options are set as follows:

 ```rust
 let config = Config::new(/* ... */).with_security(